TezSmith/Adele/README.md

 ```
 This will run `npm install` in this directory, as well as the frontend and server directories.

+2. Make sure Docker Desktop is running — the PostgreSQL container won’t start without it!

-2. Next, from this directory, start the development environment:
+3. To start the full development environment:
 ```bash
 npm run dev
 ````
-This will start the PostgreSQL database on Docker, the frontend development server, and the backend server.
+This will start frontend, backend, and Dockerized PostgreSQL database.

-Alternatively, to also include a WebSocket test client (see `WebSocket Test Client` below), you can run the following instead:
+Or, if you'd like to run the echo bot (see `WebSocket Test Client` below), you can run the following instead:
 ```bash
 npm run dev:mock
 ```